NielsCodes/hackdays2025/submissions/mosa-cloud/README.md

 - Summarize recent changes your coworkers have made to your files
 - Summarize the most important conversations from your Matrix chats
 - Extract action points from your meetings
+- Show Matrix discussions in which you were mentioned

 ## Contributors